GiovanH/fansim-engine/README.md

 1. Create a new volume in `custom_volumes`.
 You can use the example volumes as a template.
 2. Edit `meta.json`. `package_id` should be a unique identifier for the package, while each volume (route, selectable from the menu) should have a unique `volume_id`.
 Try not to pick ids other people might use.
 3. Rename your volume select icon in `assets` to `volumeselect_{volume_id}_idle.png` and `volumeselect_{volume_id}_small.png`, and design them as desired.
-4. In any RPA file in your new volume folder, define a ` label {{package_entrypoint}}_sandbox:`, replacing `sandbox` with your volume ID.
+4. In any RPY file in your new volume folder, define a ` label {{package_entrypoint}}_sandbox:`, replacing `sandbox` with your volume ID.
 This is where your volume will start when people select your volume.
 5. Write!
+   - You can write whatever you want in your rpy files, including transformations, labels, menus, etc.
+   - It doesn't matter how your files are organized; you can split them up into multiple files if you want.
+(Not *quite* true: read about [init offset](https://www.renpy.org/doc/html/python.html?highlight=init%20offset) for more on this.)
+   - Be sure to only edit the files in your mod folder; don't go editing anything in a  `game` directory, or anything in the `sys` package.
 6. Run `launcher.py` to test and run your mod.
 You can use command line arguments to control game launch and other features.
 7. To see your changes live, run `launcher.py --nolaunch` and then press `Shift+R` while in-game to automatically reload.